 - Speed rating could be higher

-Trailer King ST Radial Trailer Tires
+Trailer King ST Radial Trailer Tire

-Best General RV Trailer Tires
+Best General Use

-It may not have the Goodyear name, but if you’re searching for a great all-around tire for your fifth-wheel or travel trailer, it’s hard to go wrong with the Trailer King ST Radial Trailer Tires.
+It may not have the Goodyear name, but if you’re searching for a great all-around tire for your fifth-wheel or travel trailer, it’s hard to go wrong with Trailer King ST Radial Trailer Tires.

 One of the reasons we like this tire is its center groove.
 It enables the tire to track consistently and provide stable performance on a variety of roads and in almost any weather condition.
 With an embedded nylon overlay and steel belts radial construction, it’s built to handle the rigors of regular highway use.